 There is a lot of evidence that obesity can contribute to anxiety.
-Being overweight not only hurts your self-esteem - it may also throw off your hormones and potentially contribute to other anxiety producing behaviors.
+Being overweight not only hurts your self-esteem - it may also throw off your hormones and potentially lead to other anxiety-producing behaviors.
 Obesity doesn't necessarily cause anxiety, but it can contribute to it

 Obesity = Anxiety?

 Being overweight can be a problem, and anxiety may contribute to that problem.
 Find out how you can prevent anxiety by taking my free 7-minute anxiety test now.

 It's important to keep in mind that it's nearly impossible to distinguish between obesity caused by anxiety and when obesity and anxiety are different conditions.
 The reality is that obesity - like anxiety - has more than one cause, so even when anxiety contributes to gaining weight, you cannot gain weight simply because of anxiety alone.